Garden State Guarantee Program

 You will automatically be considered for the GSG when you complete the Free Application for Federal Student Aid (FAFSA).
 There is not a separate application to complete.
 Remember these important application requirements:

 - Students must file the FAFSA or NJ Alternative Application by HESAA’s state grant deadlines.
-The deadline to apply for Academic Year 2022-23 is April 15, 2022 for current state aid recipients and September 15, 2022 for new students.

 - If HESAA requests additional documentation, those deadlines must also be met.
 You must complete the state grant process, regardless of eligibility for state grant aid.